College of Arts and Sciences

 - Submission of a narrative regarding interest in the field.

-In order to apply to the graduate program in communication sciences and disorders at Saint Xavier University, individuals must apply through the communication sciences and disorders central application service (CSDCAS) only.
+In order to apply to the graduate program in communication sciences and disorders at Saint Xavier University, individuals must submit an online application through the communication sciences and disorders central application service (CSDCAS) only.
 Do not submit an application through Saint Xavier University.
-CSDCAS will be open to accept applications for fall 2013 on September 13, 2012.

-- To be considered for admission for fall 2013, you must have all materials submitted directly to CSDCAS by January 15.
+- To be considered for admission for fall 2014, you must have your application and all materials submitted directly to CSDCAS by January 15.
 The SXU CSDCAS GRE code is 0755.
+We encourage you to submit your application to CSDCAS by December 31 to allow CSDCAS ample time to "piece your application file together" with the other supplemental items.

 CSDCAS Verification Department